How To Get Into Berkeley Haas

 We also suggest you check out this post, in which Haas provides more information on this new interview format.

-Make sure you prepare a successful Haas application
+Make sure you get into Haas

 98.9% Success Rate